apache/whimsy/DEPLOYMENT.md

 The new VM is based on Ubuntu 14.04 (the current Whimsy is based on Ubuntu 12.04), and is more completely managed by Puppet.
-The puppet definition is contained in the following two files:
+The puppet definition is contained in the following files:

  * https://github.com/apache/infrastructure-puppet/blob/deployment/data/nodes/whimsy-vm2.apache.org.yaml